nushell/nushell.github.io/commands/docs/for.md

 ## Examples

-Echo the square of each integer
+Print the square of each integer
 ```nu
 > for x in [1 2 3] { print ($x * $x) }